Alka709/titanic_MLProject/README.md

 # Titanic ML Project

 This project aims to predict passenger survival using data from the Titanic dataset.
-It includes preprocessing, feature engineering, and training multiple ML models.
+It includes visualizations, preprocessing, feature engineering, and training multiple ML models.

 ## Features Used
 - Pclass